farrjere/fractals/README.md

   `python plot.py`
 If you run `python plot.py -h` you can see all the options instead of just accepting the defaults

+To run the C fractal visualizer application just type ./fractal from the directory where it was build